-If you’re based in Europe (and while the UK remains part of the EU), it is required that you are using Capsule for business purposes.
+If you’re based in Europe, it is required that you are using Capsule for business purposes.
 The accepted way to verify your business status is by entering your value added tax identification number (VATIN) into Capsule when signing up.
 If you do not need a VATIN or you are yet to get one, you are still welcome to sign up to Capsule but there are a couple more steps involved which are explained below.

 VAT stands for Value Added Tax.
 In different countries it has other names such as ‘Moms’ in Sweden or ‘IVA’ in Spain.